Caninemys: Discovery and naming

 The type specimen of Caninemys, a well preserved skull (DNPM-MCT 1496-R), was found in 1962 in Acre State, Brazil by Llewellyn Ivor Price.
-Originally mentioned by Lapparent de Broin (1993) alongside several shell fragments similar to Stupendemys, it was concluded that the data was not sufficient enough to refer the skull to the massive podocnemid, especially in the light of other similarly sized turtle remains from Miocene South America.
+Originally mentioned by Lapparent de Broin (1993) alongside several shell fragments similar to Stupendemys, it was concluded that the data was insufficient to refer the skull to the massive podocnemid, especially in the light of other similarly sized turtle remains from Miocene South America.
 In 2009 Meylan, Gaffney and De Almeida Campos described Caninemys on the basis of the skull alone, not including the shell fragments mentioned by de Broin due to the possibility of a chimeric combination.
 They do however consider it very probable that LACM 141498, a lower jaw, belongs to the same taxon.
 Both the holotype skull and the aforementioned lower jaw were used as a basis for the skull of the restored Stupendemys skeleton exhibited at the American Museum of Natural History.
 However, for the remains of the enormous Stupendemys to match the skull material of Caninemys, the later had to be scaled up to twice its original size.

 In 2020 Cadena and colleagues described new specimens of Stupendemys geographica, in the process synonymizing both S. souzai and Caninemys with this genus on the basis of lower jaws found in the same area as Stupendemys fossils.
 Later finds of additional Caninemys material (shells and skulls) as well as new undisputed Stupendemys skull material helped re-establish Caninemys as a valid genus.
 The new material was discovered in the Colombian La Victoria Formation in the Tatacoa Desert.

 Caninemys is named for its bulldog-like appearance, with the maxillary processes found in the taxon mirroring the placement of the canine (tooth) in mammals.
 The species name derives from the tridentate ("three toothed") appearance of the skull, as most easily observed when viewed from the front.